Feedstock characterization

 Using the CDR measurements described above, and site-specific considerations, Project Developers shall provide the following for ex-ante project validation and for each spreading event:

 Maximum potential CDR of applied feedstock shall be calculated based on the modified Steinor equation, shown below ().
+Project Developers should use the average, minimum and maximum results from feedstock measurements and report the range of results.

 represents the maximum CDR potential of a feedstock